jozef-allen/classical-game/README.md

 ### Styling

 I wanted to try using Imba's built in named colours to help create a nice colour palette, and I settled on an orange look.
-I made a lot of use of border radius too to keep everything looking pleasant and rounded.
+I made a lot of use of border radius to keep everything looking rounded, and I soon got used to Imba's multitude of shorthand CSS properties - really great.
 Fairly early on I made the whole layout fully responsive, then was able to concentrate on adding to the logic.

 ### Making progress/challenges